Alias44/Nandonalts-Camping-Stuff/README.md

 ### Changes
+v0.5.0
+* b19 support
+* Major XML rework to remove duplicated and unnecessary definitions
+* Portable stoves are now inherit from campfires- this means that portable stoves should get any recipe that campfires get
+* Major rework to the tent generation code, it is now capable of generating tents of arbitrary rectangular (M x N) size and only requires definition of the south facing orientation in XML
+* Added a new 7x9 Long tent- for all your mobile medical, prison, and housing needs
+* Removed butchering spot as it is now a core feature

 v0.4.0
 * b18 support
 * Exact changes can be seen on GitHub, it mostly involved reworking the job codeing
-* converted xml defs to lower case
+* Converted xml defs to lower case
-* removed sleeping bag as it is now a core feature
+* Removed sleeping bag as it is now a core feature

 v0.3.0
 * Retroactively changed version number to comply with Semantic Versioning standards